We’ve set out some simple steps to help you Respect, Protect and Enjoy nature in the Kent Downs

 Support our rural communities and farmers

-Many rural businesses are now open for online deliveries and we encourage you to shop with them.
+Many rural businesses are now open for takeaways and online deliveries and we encourage you to shop with them.
 Visit Produced in Kent for a range of wonderful local producers and businesses delivering local produce and services and follow #helpkentbuylocal for updates.

 Enjoy nature from your home